 Is diabetic retinopathy reversible?

-Early stages of diabetic retinopathy may be reversible with proper management, but advanced stages may not be fully reversible.
+Early stages of diabetic retinopathy may be reversible with proper management and timely diabetic retinopathy treatment, but advanced stages may not be fully reversible.

 Our latest technology and state-of-the-art equipments to address diabetic retinopathy